II.c.1.b) Uniform rectilinear motion (URM) and relativity

 The term inertial makes us think of the inertia of objects to continue in their trajectory, whether it is physical, historical or from any other circumstance.
 Nevertheless, an accelerated system also implies inertia, even if it is not the only cause of its movement.

 Maybe non-inertial systems should be supra-inertial systems!

-Therefore, it seems that a concept used to limit the theoretical scope of Special Relativity is actually contrary to its normal meaning in Physics.
+Therefore, it seems that a concept used to limit the technical scope of Special Relativity is contrary to its ordinary meaning in Physics.
 What’s more, sometimes it incorporates the notion of the principle of equivalence from General Relativity.

 One system or a relation between reference systems

-When one talks of inertial or non-inertial systems, one should be talking of the relation between the two systems.
-This is because all systems considered individually are always at rest by pure convention of frames of reference except if –going back to the previous part– we are talking in RG about a system in a space with gravity –or with geometric effects.
+When one talks of inertial or non-inertial systems, one should be talking about the relation between the two systems because all systems considered individually are always at rest by the pure convention of frames of reference.
+Except if –going back to the previous part– we are talking in RG about a system in a space with gravity –or with geometric effects.

 Inertial reference systems

 In Classical Mechanics, when changing between inertial frames of reference –in uniform relative motion– there are the so-called Galileo invariants.